segmentio/segment-docs/src/connections/destinations/catalog/kochava/index.md

                            properties:@{ @"item": @"Sword of Heracles", @"revenue": @2.95 }];
 ```

 Kochava is able to accommodate any post-install track event that is passed into its system.
 Events, when received for the first time, will auto provision into the Kochava dashboard.
 There is no need to create / provision the post-install track event ahead of time.
-When enabling Kochava in the Segment dashboard, you should expect to see any / all actions you’re tracking with Segment appear in your Kochava account.
+When enabling Kochava in the Segment dashboard, you should expect to see any / all actions you're tracking with Segment appear in your Kochava account.

 `context.device.type` (has value of 'ios' or 'android'), `context.device.advertising_id` (IDFA on iOS and adID on Android) **and** `context.device.id` are required in all calls to Kochava.